 DISCLOSURE: THIS POST MAY CONSTAIN AFFILIATE LINKS,MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ FULL DISCLOSURE HERE

-Most of us think that if we want high return, we have to be willing to take high risk.
+Most of us think that if we want a high return, we have to be willing to take high risks.

-For example, penny stocks is a typical high risk high reward investment.
+For example, penny stocks are a typical high-risk high reward investment.
 Its daily price fluctuation is much higher than other stocks.

 So, it’s possible for you to turn your $10,000 investment into $15,000 in one single day.